khuaulme/MovieSearchApp/Tutorial-Let's Build a Movie Search Engine.md

 **▢ Create a RESTful API to access data**

-**▢ Call from the front end **
+**▢ Call from the front end**

 ### **WRITE AGGREGATION PIPELINE WITH $SEARCHBETA OPERATOR**

 Full-Text Search Queries take the form of an aggregation pipeline stage.
 The **$searchBeta** stage performs a full-text search on the specified field or fields covered by the FTS index, and it must be used as the first stage in the aggregation pipeline.
 Now let’s use MongoDB Compass to see an aggregation pipeline that makes use of this Full-Text Search Index.

 *You do not have to use Compass for this stage, but I really love the easy-to-use UI Compass has to offer.
 Plus the ability to preview the results by stage makes troubleshooting a snap!
-For more on Compass’ Aggregation Pipeline Builder, check out this **[blog*.](https://www.mongodb.com/blog/post/introducing-the-aggregation-pipeline-builder-in-mongodb-compass)*  *
+For more on Compass’ Aggregation Pipeline Builder, check out this **[blog.](https://www.mongodb.com/blog/post/introducing-the-aggregation-pipeline-builder-in-mongodb-compass)**

 Navigate to the Aggregations tab in the sample_mflix.movies collection: